ClusterHQ/flocker/docs/labs/installer-tutorial.rst

 .. _short-tutorial:

 =================================================
-Short Tuturial: Deploy and Migrate a Stateful App
+Short Tutorial: Deploy and Migrate a Stateful App
 =================================================

 When you have completed the steps in :ref:`labs-installing-unofficial-flocker-tools` (or installed and configured Flocker via the :ref:`main instructions <installing-flocker>`, you can use the following steps to deploy a highly sophisticated stateful app to test out Flocker.